Discuss your concerns with your mechanic

 If you cannot reach agreement with your mechanic

-If you are still not happy after speaking with your mechanic, you can contact us.
-We will assess whether we can conciliate your dispute or provide other assistance.
-Follow our step-by-step guide to resolving your problem or complaint.
+If you are still not happy after speaking with your mechanic, follow our step-by-step guide to resolving your problem or complaint.

 You may also wish to get an independent report on the vehicle's condition from a qualified motor mechanic (we recommend you get a mechanic who belongs to a recognised body, such as the Victorian Automobile Chamber of Commerce (VACC) or the RACV, to do the assessment).